-There are no other matters or circumstances that have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations or the state of affairs of the company in future financial years.
+On 3 July 2019, 625,000 ordinary shares were issued to a related party of Richard Treagus as part of the capital raise, as approved at the company's extraordinary general meeting on the 21 June 2019.
+No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations or the state of affairs of the company in future financial years.